Natural selection favors heat tolerant brown anole lizards on this baking hot peninsula in The Bahamas.

 I have conducted a number of field-based transplant experiments aimed at directly measuring the selective effects of rapid climate change.
 These experiments involved collaborations with Ryan Calsbeek(Dartmouth College) andRobert Cox(University of Virginia) for work done in The Bahamas, andSusana Clusella-Trullas(Stellenbosch University) for work done in South Africa.
 The idea behind these experiments is simple: Instead of trying to change the climate around the organism, we simply move the organism to a new climate.
 That way we can directly observe what happens when species are exposed to a sudden change in their physical environment.

 Currently, I am setting up two long-term in situ evolution experiments on islands in The Bahamas and Panama.
-These projects are in collaboration with Jonathan Losos (Harvard University), Christian Cox (Georgia Southern University), and W. Owen McMillan (Smithsonian Tropical Research Station).
+These projects are in collaboration with Jonathan Losos (Washington University), Christian Cox (Georgia Southern University), and W. Owen McMillan (Smithsonian Tropical Research Station).
 In both of these systems, we are transplanting populations of Anolis lizards to small islands that vary in their local thermal environment.
 We are identifying some of the genes that are important for thermal adaptation using genome-wide association studies, and then tracking the evolution of each population in real time across our experimental islands.
 These systems allow us to measure the interplay between natural selection and genomic change in wild populations experiencing a rapid change in their physical environment, as well as to explore the role of behavior in modifying evolutionary trajectories (Anolis sagrei in The Bahamas is an active behavioral thermoregulator whereas A. apletophallus in Panama is a thermoconformer).

 In South Africa, southern rock agama lizards are adapted to rock outcrops that differ dramatically in climate.
 In the northern portion of their range, they experience hot and dry conditions, whereas in the southern portion of their range they experience cool and wet conditions.